acoshift/http-caching-guide/README.md

 #### Weak

-Weak ETag use to validate only **body** of response, when response body changed, ETag value will change.
+A weak ETag is used to validate only **body** of response, when response body changed, ETag value will change.

 ```text
 ETag: W/"value"